 It is exciting for me to follow the development of teacher education at other universities and to support them with advice and action.
 Teacher education at the University of Tübingen is particularly interesting, as the didactics of sciences and humanities are newly established here and are breaking new ground in the existing environment.
 Together with the management of the TüSE, they have set ambitious goals.
 I am curious to see how these plans develop.

-Bernd Ralle studied biology and chemistry at the Universities of Münster and Oldenburg, and completed his 1st and 2nd state examinations for the higher teaching profession as part of the single-phase teacher training program.
+Bernd Ralle studied Biology and Chemistry at the Universities of Münster and Oldenburg, and completed his 1st and 2nd state examinations for the higher teaching profession as part of the single-phase teacher training program.
 He completed his doctorate (Dr. rer. nat) dissertation in Oldenburg in the field of inorganic chemistry.
-From 1984 to 1993, he was teacher and head of department at the Cooperative Comprehensive School in Rastede, and habilitated in the didactics of chemistry at the University of Oldenburg in 1993.
-From 1993 to 1997, he was C3 professor for chemistry and its didactics at the University Osnabrück, at the site of Vechta, where he was also prorector for research and the promotion of junior researchers.
+From 1984 to 1993, he was teacher and head of department at the Cooperative Comprehensive School in Rastede, and habilitated in the Didactics of Chemistry at the University of Oldenburg in 1993.
+From 1993 to 1997, he was C3 Professor for Chemistry and its Didactics at the University Osnabrück, in Vechta, where he was also the Prorector for Research and the Promotion of Junior Researchers.

-In 1997, he was appointed to a C4 professorship for chemistry and its didactics at the Technical University of Dortmund.
-There he was, among other things, head of the Center for Teacher Education (ZfL) and dean of the Chemistry Faculty for nine years.
+In 1997, he was appointed to a C4 professorship for Chemistry and its Didactics at the Technical University of Dortmund.
+Here he was, among other things, Head of the Center for Teacher Education (ZfL) and Dean of the Chemistry Faculty for nine years.
 Ralle retired in 2018, but continues to follow teacher education in Germany through a range of tasks.

 Good schools need good teachers who have comprehensive knowledge of subject didactics so that they can support the constructive learning of their students.
 Teacher education is not purely subject-based.
 We need strong centers which broaden the sciences and humanities to include the perspective of subject didactics.
 For me, the TüSE is such a place, which, through networking, gives subject didactics a lobby to make schools fit for the future.

-Dr. Dagmar Wolf, Study of teaching at the Pedagogical University of Weingarten.
-Doctoral fellow in the subject area pedagogical psychology in a research and junior research group of Baden-Württemberg at the Pedagogical Universities of Weingarten and Ludwigsburg on subjective theories and effects of cooperative forms of learning.
+Dr. Dagmar Wolf, teaching degree at the Pedagogical University of Weingarten.
+Doctoral fellow in the subject area pedagogical psychology in a research and junior research group of the federal state Baden-Württemberg, at the Pedagogical Universities of Weingarten and Ludwigsburg, on subjective theories and effects of cooperative learning forms.
 Completion of doctorate in 2013.
 Activities as teacher, as academic councilor in the subject educational science in the further education and training of teachers, as Advisor for Political Principle in the Baden-Württemberg Ministry of Education and Cultural Affairs, and as director of a home special education school for physically disabled students.
 Head of Education at the Robert Bosch Stiftung since 2015.